Organization/ Compensation Committee

-- Oversee the Company’s Employee Stock Purchase Plan
+- Oversee the administration of and make recommendations to the Board with respect to the Company’s Employee Stock Purchase Plan.

 - Review and approve goals and objectives relevant to the compensation of the CEO, evaluate the CEO’s performance in light of those goals and objectives, and, based on this evaluation, recommend the CEO’s compensation level to the independent directors for approval.

 - Oversee the evaluation and recommend the compensation of executive officers other than the CEO to the Board.

 - Review and discuss with management the Company’s Compensation Discussion and Analysis and related disclosures that Securities and Exchange Commission (“SEC”) rules require be included in the Company’s annual report and proxy statement, recommend to the Board based on the review and discussions whether the Compensation Discussion and Analysis should be included in the annual report and proxy statement, and prepare the compensation committee report that SEC rules require be included in the annual report and proxy statement.

 - At least annually, assess whether the work of compensation consultants involved in determining or recommending executive or director compensation has raised any conflict of interest that is required to be disclosed in the annual report and proxy statement.